 Forget about whether it is the bottom of the pyramid or top of the pyramid or the middle of the pyramid, we did a survey in Europe and we found around 60% of the people actually had no clue.
 Almost 50% of that 60% think that money is actually kept physically; kept somewhere.

 That is the basic issue of financial literacy which is a big issue not only in Asia and Europe but everywhere across the world it is a big problem.
 There’s nothing to be ashamed of because most of us are basically financially illiterate at some level or the other.
-The truth is that banking and financial services are an abstract concept.
+The truth is that banking and financial services are abstract concepts.

 Going a bit to the human psychology perspective, the cognitive part of the brain through which you make a lot of money decisions is very different from which you make a decision on what to buy on Amazon or Flipkart.
 That is why we don’t think about these things.